arpitbbhayani/articles/blogs/sliding-window-ratelimiter.md

  - Configuration store - to keep all the rate limit configurations
  - Requests store - to keep all the requests made against one configuration key
- - Decision Engine - it uses data from the configuration store and request store and makes the decision
+ - Decision Engine - it uses data from the configuration store and requests store and makes the decision

 ## Deciding the datastores
 Picking the right data store for the use case is extremely important.
 The kind of datastore we choose determines the core performance of a system like this.